WhereWild/backend/README.md

 ## Why the Grid Matters
 - We picked a 100 m x 100 m grid that covers the continental U.S. (defined in `grid.json`).
 Every dataset we add later snaps to that grid so layers overlay cleanly.
-- Elevation is the foundation: once the DEM is aligned, we can derive slope/aspect/roughness and warp other layers (precipitation, NDVI, land cover, etc.).
+- Elevation is the foundation: once the DEM is aligned, we derive slope/aspect/roughness (stacked into a single terrain raster) and warp other layers (precipitation, NDVI, land cover, etc.).
 - We store aligned rasters as Cloud Optimized GeoTIFFs (COGs) because they’re fast to read, even over the network.
 - Each dataset carries provenance in `manifest.csv` so we know the source URL, license, and when we downloaded it.